Ellen Levy: Interdisciplinary art

 FEAST (Fostering Ecocentric Art and Science Together), is the result of a collaboration between Levy and Victoria Vesna in partnership with the Center for Photography at Woodstock (CPW).
 The series explores the intersections of food, climate, and health, bringing together artists, scientists, and the public to examine links between ecological systems and human well-being.
 It is supported by a seed grant from the Burroughs Wellcome Fund.
 In July 2025, FEAST II: Let the Plants Carry Us was curated by Kathy High.
 Levy serves on the advisory board of CPW.

 In 2024, she presented Seeing Through at the University of Dundee's Tower Foyer Gallery and the D’Arcy Thompson Zoology Museum, building on her long-term engagement with D’Arcy Thompson's theories of morphology and broader interdisciplinary themes.
 The exhibition reimagined zoological specimens as hybridized organic-technological forms, influenced by the speculative visions of J.G.
 Ballard and Richard Hamilton.
-It reflected her sustained work with D’Arcy Thompson’s theories of morphology, first explored in a 1982 solo show at Baruch College and developed through her 2014 research residency at Dundee.
-This work culminated in her co-editing the 2021 anthology D'Arcy Wentworth Thompson's Generative Influences in Art, Design, and Architecture, longlisted for the Historians of British Art (HBA) Book Prize in 2022, and curating the 2022 exhibition From Forces to Forms.
+It reflected her sustained work with D’Arcy Thompson's theories of morphology, first explored in a 1982 solo show at Baruch College and developed through her 2014 research residency at Dundee.
+This work culminated in her co-editing the 2021 anthology D'Arcy Wentworth Thompson's Generative Influences in Art, Design, and Architecture, long listed for the Historians of British Art (HBA) Book Prize in 2022, and curating the 2022 exhibition From Forces to Forms.
 Conversations with Stephen Jay Gould, who wrote the foreword to a later edition of Wentworth Thompson's On Growth and Form, further shaped her thinking about Thompson's mathematical and physical models of form.
 Levy has cited Thompson's emphasis on form and matter as a major influence on her work and that of many contemporary artists, describing Seeing Through as "the culmination of decades of engagement with D’Arcy Thompson's ideas."
 Her ongoing dialogue with Thompson's legacy underscores Levy's broader commitment to examining how scientific models of form, matter, and transformation resonate across contemporary art and design.